SF-WDI-LABS/_rails-asset-pipeline/README.md

 #### ERB and Asset Path Helpers

 The asset pipeline automatically evaluates ERB.
+It is able to translate ERB into CSS, HTML, or JS.
 This means if you add a `.erb` extension to a CSS asset (for example, `application.css.erb`), then helpers like [`asset_path`](http://api.rubyonrails.org/classes/ActionView/Helpers/AssetUrlHelper.html) are available in your CSS rules:

 ```css
 .header {